-The Coast Guard is procuring unmanned aircraft system (UAS) capability as a cost-effective approach to meeting the national security cutter’s (NSC) operational need for a persistent airborne surveillance capability.
-Use of UAS expands maritime domain awareness and disseminates actionable intelligence on maritime hazards and threats.
+The Coast Guard is contracting unmanned aircraft system (UAS) capability as a cost-effective approach to provide a persistent airborne surveillance capability across the national security cutter (NSC) fleet.
+This approach meets a prescribed operational requirement for the NSC fleet, and use of UAS intelligence, surveillance and reconnaissance services expands maritime domain awareness and collects actionable intelligence on maritime hazards and threats.

 Why this program?